Hiddendoom45/FFBEBot/README.md

 # FFBEBot

+The development of this project is currently suspended due to various reasons in part being busy.

 The source code for a discord bot created to retrieve information about the game from the game wiki and the reddit wiki

 See changelog.txt for the previous changes to the bot